realcopacetic/skin.copacetic/README.md

 Still to do:
 ---- Infoscreen transitions
+---- Grid view for files accessed from settings
 ---- Grid small and horizontal - with MusicPlayer widget
 --- check to see the player status labels
 -- check tmdb helper click actions for all infoscreen widgets (including episode ones etc)